itu-cstp/BDSAMcGyvers/README.md

 BDSAMcGyvers
 ============

-Main repository + wiki for bdsa course E2012 on IT-University of Copenhagen
+Main repository + wiki for the McGyver team for teh BDSA course E2012 on IT-University of Copenhagen